May 27, 2020

 - Learn what critical CDC and FDA guidelines mean with regards to the materials you choose in testing applications

 - Understand what questions to ask when designing these applications so that the right material is selected

 - Explore how each porous plastic technology can be used to achieve the key functionalities related to these specific applications – including absorption, filtration, venting, and wicking

 Register to watch the on-demand webinar with Q&A

 *This webinar is not available to Porex competitors.

-Host: Avi Robbins, Vice President of Global Product Development and R&D, Porex
+Avi Robbins, Vice President of Global Product Development and R&D at Porex

 Avi Robbins is the Vice President of Global Product Development and R&D. He joined POREX in 2010.
 Mr. Robbins has an array of technical and commercial experience in a variety of material and manufacturing technologies as well as markets globally.
 He was previously with Facet Technologies, an Atlanta based Medical Device Design and Manufacturing company focusing in the diabetes space holding a variety of positions such as R&D Management, Operations Engineering Management, and Program Management.
 Mr. Robbins has his Bachelor’s and Master’s Degree in Mechanical Engineering from Georgia Institute of Technology as well as a Master’s Degree in Business (MBA) from Emory University.